GerritCodeReview/plugins_multi-site/DESIGN.md

 Two possible approaches to solve the Split Brain problem:

+(XXX As in wait to ack until replicate on all nodes?)
 - **Synchronous replication**: In this case the system would behave essentially as the _happy path_ diagram shown above and would solve the problem by operating on the first of the causes, at the expense of performance, availability and scalability.
 It is a viable and simple solution